vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_5/faster_draw.md

 Then, we bind the descriptor set it for material parameters and textures if the material instance changed.
 And last, the index buffer gets bound again if it changed.

 We now should get a performance win, specially as we only have 2 pipelines, so a lot of those calls to VkCmdBindPipeline now dissapear.
 But lets improve it further.
+On the PC with a ryzen 5950x, this cuts the draw_geometry time by half.

 We are going to sort the render objects by those parameters to minimize the number of calls.
 We will only do it this way for the opaque objects, as the transparent objects need a different type of sorting (depth sort) that we arent doing as we dont have the information about whats the center of the object.